Controlling and preventing antimicrobial resistance (AMR)

-Antimicrobial resistance happens when an antibiotic or other antimicrobial agent stops being effective against an unwanted microorganism.
+Antimicrobial resistance (AMR) happens when an antibiotic or other antimicrobial agent stops being effective against an unwanted microorganism.
 This can have serious negative impacts on animal health, welfare, and production.

 An action plan was finalised based on areas identified in the above report.
 The plan outlines activities under 5 objectives that MPI, MOH, and partners will implement to minimise antimicrobial resistance.